dario-vega/demo-lab-baggage/README.md

 **NB** Be aware that we are not Handling large messages (larger than the 1 MB limit)

 ![Working](ServiceConnector.PNG)

+## DEMO NoSQL and Functions 👷 ⏰ 🛠️

 ## IaC - NoSQL Tables Deployment Documentation V0